-Via the power supply not only the internal electronic is provided with voltage, but by means of the backplane bus also the connected modules.
+Via the power supply not only the internal electronic is provided with voltage, but by means of the backplane bus (SPEED and standard bus) also the connected modules.

 The power supply is protected against polarity inversion and overcurrent.
 The internal electronic is galvanically connected with the supply voltage.